MoserMichael/pghelp/README.md

 ## Comparing the structure of two SQL tables

-The difference between the columns declared in two sql statements is compared:
+Shows the difference between the columns declared in two sql statements.

 Example: for the following two sql tables